Willie McCovey: Legacy

 McCovey was inducted into the National Baseball Hall of Fame in 1986 in his first year of eligibility — making him the 16th player so honored.
 He appeared on 346 of 425 ballots cast (81.4 percent).

 McCovey is best remembered for the ferocity of his line drive batting style.
 In his book Ball Four, pitcher Jim Bouton wrote about watching the slugger blast the ball in batting practice, while making "little whimpering animal sounds" in response to each of McCovey's raw power drives.
 Reds manager Sparky Anderson also had a healthy respect for the damage McCovey could do, saying "I walked Willie McCovey so many times, he could have walked to the moon on all those walks."
 Announcer Jack Buck thought a McCovey line-drive home run to centerfield was the hardest ball he had ever seen anyone hit.
 McCovey's bat was so lethal in his prime he was intentionally walked an all-time record 45 times in 1969, shattering the previous record by a dozen.
 This remained the major league mark for 33 years until broken by fellow Giant Barry Bonds.
 The following year McCovey was intentionally walked 40 times.
 Once, speaking to the pitcher before a McCovey at-bat, Mets inimitable manager Casey Stengel joked, "Where do you want to pitch him, upper deck or lower deck?"

 In 1999, McCovey was ranked 56th on the Sporting News list of the 100 Greatest Baseball Players, and was nominated as a finalist for the Major League Baseball All-Century Team.
-Two years later, the sport's most prominent sabermetric analyst, Bill James, ranked him 69th, and the 9th-best first baseman.
+In 2020, The Athletic ranked McCovey at number 76 on its "Baseball 100" list, complied by sportswriter Joe Posnanski.

 Since 1980, the Giants have awarded the Willie Mac Award to honor his spirit and leadership.

 The inlet of San Francisco Bay beyond the right field fence of Oracle Park, historically known as China Basin, has been re-dubbed McCovey Cove in his honor.
-A statue of McCovey was erected across McCovey Cove from the park, and the land on which it stands named McCovey Point.
+Since the opening of the ballpark at the start of the 2000 season, the Cove has been famous for "splash hits", home runs that are occasionally hit into the water by Giants players and retrieved by fans in boats or kayaks.
+A statue of McCovey was erected across the Cove from the park, and the land on which it stands is named McCovey Point.
 On September 21, 1980, the Giants retired his uniform number 44, which he wore in honor of Hank Aaron, a fellow Mobile, Alabama native.

 McCovey was inducted to the Multi-Ethnic Sports Hall of Fame (formerly the Afro Sports Hall of Fame) in Oakland, California on February 7, 2009.
 The Willie McCovey field at Woodside Elementary School in Woodside, California was rededicated to him in 2013.